rasundsbak/rtd-tutorial/docs/source/02_ai_board.rst

 ---------------------
 Wether you like it or not, AI may be your new colleague.
 When i talk about aspects of the setup on Fox, i say Cuda, Fox or Cluster.

 **CUDA** means Compute Unified Device Architecture.
 According to Wikipedia is a proprietary parallel computing platform and interface, that allows software to use certain types of graphics processing units (GPUs) (Wikipedia Nov.
 12th 2024).
+It has programming languages C++, Cuda C and libraries for mathemathics like cuBLAS.
+Cuda is made by the firm Nvidia.

 **Cluster**, The Fox is a `High performance computing cluster for Educloud research users <https://www.uio.no/english/services/it/research/hpc/fox/>`_.
 A Computing Cluster is a set of connected computers that work together so closely that in many respects they function as a single computer.